clasense4/botkitxslackxflask/readme.md

 ### Why Flask and not express or "just code the logic there"?

-Currently, I have no experience with nodejs express.
+Currently, I have no experience with express.
 And I have some experience with flask, and possible to achieve 100% coverage.

-Well, previously I try to code inside botkit, but I think it will be better if I split with another service.
-In production, we can split those to different services, like utilizing AWS Lambda & Api Gateway for REST API.
-So, if REST API Service is down, the bot is not down, even it cannot use interactively, let say, the bot can send log to message pipline.
+Previously I try to code inside botkit, but I think it will be better if I split with another service.
+In production, we can split those to different services, like utilizing AWS Lambda & Api Gateway for REST API, host the bot on plain EC2, use Elasticache, etc. So, if REST API Service is down, the bot is not down, even it cannot use interactively, let say, the bot can send log to message pipline.

 ### Why Redis

-Redis will be use as primary data store. `String`, `Hash`, `Sets`, `Sorted Sets` Data Types is used.
+I think Redis is the easiest way to achieve goal of this projects and also Redis is really fast. `String`, `Hash`, `Sets`, `Sorted Sets` Data Types is used.

 Example :